OSGeo/gdal/doc/source/drivers/raster/png.rst

 XMP metadata can be extracted from the file, and will be stored as XML raw content in the xml:XMP metadata domain.

-The maximum dimension of a PNG file that can be created is set to 1000000x1000000 pixels by libpng.

 Driver capabilities
 -------------------